blakelead/nsinjector/README.md

       apiGroup: rbac.authorization.k8s.io
 ```

-- `namespaces`: can be a full name or a regex
+- `namespaces`:  a list of namespace names or regex
-- `resources`: can be any Kubernetes resources
+- `resources`: a list of any Kubernetes resources

+## Contributing

+Although this project is currently used in production, it is relatively young and has not been extensively tested.
+Suggestions and contributions are therefore very welcome.